 The Creative Writing MFA program encourages its students to get outside the classroom and find their inspiration everywhere they can.
-Students can work as editors and manuscript readers for our online literary journal, TINGE Magazine, join the Graduate English Association, become a recipient of a creative writing scholarship or attend a number of Philadelphia reading series.
+Students can work as editors and manuscript readers for our online literary journal, TINGE Magazine, join the Graduate English Association, become a recipient of a creative writing scholarship and attend a number of Philadelphia reading series.

 TINGE Magazine, Temple University’s online literary journal, is usually published twice a year, in the spring (May) and in the fall (December).
 The journal is edited by the graduate students of Temple’s MFA Program in Creative Writing and has an open submission policy.